sfx86/colawater-toolbox/README.md

     * ✅ Ensure integrated mains have a data source that is not missing or unknown
     * ✅ Ensure integrated mains have an associated file that exists
     * ✅ Validate facility identifier format
+    * 🏗 Convert message-based output to geodatabse output
+    * 🏗 Additional checks are on the way, working on developing a list of them

 # Versioning